mgoldsmith/budget-helper/README.md

    source venv/bin/activate
    ```

-2. Place your CSV bank statement files in the `statements/` folder
+2. Place your CSV bank statement files in the `statements/` folder.
+Supported formats include Sparkasse CAMT V8 and Deutsche Bank CSV.
    - For shared accounts, prefix the filename with the multiplier (e.g., `0.5x_joint_account.csv` for a 50/50 shared account)
    - Regular accounts use standard filenames (e.g., `personal_account.csv`)